thomasbarkats/yasui/README.md

 - Additional error data

 The client receives a structured JSON error response, while detailed logs are written server-side.

+### Decorator Validation
+Yasui automatically validates your decorators at startup to catch common configuration errors, such as circular dependencies or missing parameter decorators.
+These errors don't stop the server from running but will cancel the build of the affected controller and display error details after server initialization.

+You can disable these controls in the Yasui configuration with `enableDecoratorValidation: false` (unsafe!!)

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues and pull requests.